dotlang/language/README.md

 - Std: Functions to call a union which has a set of function pointers by accepting all possible inputs.
 `let fn: func(int)->int|func(string)->int|func(float)->int := ...`
 `let o := invoke(fn, int_var, string_var, float_var)`
+- Std: Provide efficient implementation of common algorithms (quick sort, ...) to compensate for immutability.